johnhooks/johnhooks.github.io/src/posts/learning-postgres.md

 ## Learning Postgres

+At the moment this is less an article and more of a dumping zone for tidbits I would like to include in an article...
+And since I published it from the start of my website, I'll leave it here and let it grow.

 _Note: Any name or variable that need to be provided is wrapped in curly brackets, example:_ `{user_name}`

 ### psql